Settlement hierarchy: Problems with concept of a settlement hierarchy

+UMS distinguishes the following types of urban areas, each type corresponding to a given value of β:

+UMS has been applied to some Canadian cases since 2018.

 Hierarchy and status

 Position in an accepted settlement hierarchy can imply status, which in turn reinforces the position of the settlement in the hierarchy.
 Status can derive from being the residence of a King or high-ranking member of the nobility or from being the location of a major religious establishment.
 A formal hierarchy of settlements, known as a multiple estate, appears to have been common in 10th-century England.
 The centre of an estate (often called a "caput") could be supported by subsidiary settlements, which were sometimes given specialised roles.
 For example, a Saxon royal estate might be supported by settlements specialising in the production of cheese or barley or maintaining flocks of sheep.